 In fact, you don’t even need to be “on camera” when you create screencast videos.
 In this post, we’ll look at five kinds of screencast content that can attract the right visitors to your MSP website:

 Demos – This kind of screencast walks someone through one of your products, services, or a product or service you support.
-Again, external promotion can make these great traffic drivers, direct to the most relevant page on your website.
+Again, external promotion can direct these great traffic drivers to the most relevant page on your website.